 We can take advantage of this opportunity to create long-term cultural changes by identifying successful adaptations made during the pandemic that can be incorporated and maintained as part of our usual ways of working; for example adopting remote working as a standard working arrangement.
 The University is committed to involving disabled students and staff in reviewing and reimagining access to teaching, learning, and the workplace, and identifying and mitigating any potential longer-term impacts.
-Please see more information about the equality impact of Covid-19 (E&I Unit webpage).
+Please see more information about the University’s equality impact assessment of Covid-19.

 We have a legal requirement to monitor and publish data as part of the Public Sector Equality Duty (PSED) of the Equality Act 2010 (EA)*.
 We acknowledge that disability-related data could generate tension between an individual model and a social model approach.
 However, collecting and then analysing such data allows us to identify any disproportionate representation and disparities of experience and is necessary to inform our priorities and actions.
 Monitoring data enables us to track the impact of our actions to advance disability equality for our staff and students.